 Similarly, as demonstrated in Figure~\ref{fig:rejections}, this selector rejects relatively fewer examples where $Y = 1$ as compared to the confidence-based method.
 Together with the low calibration error results from Figure~\ref{fig:calibration_curves}, this suggests that it is more capable of giving calibrated predictions for both non-cancerous and cancerous patients.\looseness=-1

 \newpar{Additional results} We briefly highlight a few additional results that are included in Appendix~\ref{app:additional}.
-Figure~\ref{fig:ablation} presents an ablation study on CIFAR-10-C that explores the relative importance of different components of our main training procedure.
-Interestingly, even a selective model trained to minimize the S-MMCE on batches of \emph{in-domain} data can achieve moderate improvements in selective calibration error on out-of-domain data, though the results are significantly further improved when adding in the perturbation family $\mathcal{T}$.
-Similarly, Figure~\ref{fig:cifar-augmix} shows the effect of first \emph{training} the base model $f(X)$ on perturbations from the same family $\mathcal{T}$ (even though our focus, as stated in \S\ref{sec:intro}, is on black-box $f$).\looseness=-1

-Here, we use a model that is both trained and temperature scaled with AugMix perturbations over CIFAR-10.
-In line with \citet{hendrycks2020augmix}, this leads to $f(X)$ with lower absolute calibration error on CIFAR-10-C. Nevertheless, our framework still leads to substantially lower selective calibration error AUC, relative to this new baseline.
+Figure~\ref{fig:ablation} presents an ablation on CIFAR-10-C that explores the relative importance of different components of our training procedure.
+Interestingly, even $g$ trained to minimize the S-MMCE on \emph{in-domain} data yield improvements in selective calibration error on out-of-domain data, though the results are significantly improved when including the perturbation family $\mathcal{T}$.
+Figure~\ref{fig:cifar-augmix} shows the effect of first \emph{training} $f$ on perturbations from $\mathcal{T}$ (though our focus is on black-box $f$).
+We use a model that is both trained and temperature scaled with AugMix perturbations on CIFAR-10.
+In line with \citet{hendrycks2020augmix}, this leads to $f(X)$ with lower calibration error on CIFAR-10-C. Still, our framework leads to substantially lower selective calibration error AUC, relative to this new baseline.
 We also report standard selective \emph{accuracy} scores in Figure~\ref{fig:acc}.
 Note that more calibrated classifiers are not necessarily more accurate.
 Indeed, on ImageNet-C, where S-MMCE yields the most selectively \emph{calibrated} predictions, it does not yield the best selectively accurate predictions.
 Still, accuracy is not always at odds with calibration (especially if the higher confidence scores are also calibrated): in CIFAR-10-C and the lung data, S-MMCE also achieves close to the best selective accuracy.\looseness=-1